ycpcs/cs201-spring2019/lectures/lecture15.md

 **The algorithm should take one or more Collections, Lists, or Sets as parameter(s).** A generic algorithm typically operates on some collection of values, so taking a reference to a collection object is a general way for the implementation of the algorithm to accept its input.
 Try to choose the most general interface possible: if you can implement the algorithm for any **Collection** (and not just **Lists** or **Sets**), so much the better.
 Avoid requiring an instance of any concrete collection class (e.g., **ArrayList**) as a parameter.

 **Use functors such as Iterators and Comparators**.
 If you need to traverse the elements of a collection, use an **Iterator**.
 If you need to compare element values, use a **Comparator**.
 If it makes sense, allow the algorithm to take a reference to an instance of a functor object, as we did with **bubbleSort** (by allowing it to use a **Comparator** passed as a parameter.)
-Functors allow maximum flexibility by allowing details of how the algorithm is to be executed to vary according to which functor implementations are used.
+Functors allow maximum flexibility by allowing details of how the algorithm is to be executed to vary according to which functor implementation is used.